-Removed from en.Wikipedia, the free “encyclopedia,“ and reconstructed here at Adrian Piper’s request in September 2013.
+Removed from en.Wikipedia, the free “encyclopedia,“ reconstructed here at Adrian Piper’s request in September 2013, and updated at least once a year (most recently in October 2020).
 The en.Wikipedia article falsely claimed to offer biographical information about Adrian Piper, when in fact it had been replaced, post-publication, with its editors’ marginal comments, criticisms and to-do lists.
 As this practice is substandard with respect both to the traditional purpose of an encyclopedia and to academically acceptable editorial standards, Adrian Piper repeatedly requested deletion of the article.
 Three Wikipedia members refused to post these observations at the relevant discussion page.
 In December 2013, the article was again replaced by a new one, which apparently had not been fact-checked and contained numerous factual errors.

 Adrian Margaret Smith Piper (born September 20, 1948) is a first-generation Conceptual artist and analytic philosopher who was born in New York City.
-Since 2005 she has lived and worked in Berlin, where she runs the APRA Foundation Berlin and edits The Berlin Journal of Philosophy.
+Since 2005 she has lived and worked in Berlin, where she runs the Adrian Piper Research Archive (APRA) Foundation Berlin.

 Piper attended Riverside Church nursery and kindergarten.
 She entered the New Lincoln School grammar school in first grade, and graduated from its high school in 1966.
 During high school she also attended the Art Students’ League.
 She began exhibiting her artwork internationally at the age of twenty, and graduated from the School of Visual Arts in 1969 with an A.A. in Fine Art and a concentration in painting and sculpture.
 While continuing to produce and exhibit her artwork, Piper received a B.A.
 Summa Cum Laude with Research Honors in Philosophy and a minor in Medieval and Renaissance Musicology from the City College of New York in 1974.
 For graduate school in philosophy she attended Harvard University, where she received an M.A. in 1977 and a Ph.D. in 1981 under the supervision of John Rawls.
 She also studied Kant and Hegel with Dieter Henrich at the University of Heidelberg in 1977-1978.
 Piper taught philosophy at Georgetown, Harvard, Michigan, Stanford, and UCSD.
-Following in the steps of trailblazing pioneer Dr. Joyce Mitchell Cook, in 1987 she became the first tenured African American woman professor in the field of philosophy.
+In 1987 at Georgetown University, Piper became the first tenured African American woman professor in the field of philosophy.
 In 2008, for her refusal to return to the United States while listed as a “Suspicious Traveler” on the U.S. Transportation Security Administration Watch List, Wellesley College forcibly terminated her tenured full professorship while she was on unpaid leave in Berlin.
 In 2011 the American Philosophical Association awarded her the title of Professor Emeritus.

 Adrian Piper’s principal philosophical publications are in metaethics, Kant, and the history of ethics.
-Her two-volume study in Kantian metaethics, Rationality and the Structure of the Self, Volume I: The Humean Conception and Rationality and the Structure of the Self, Volume II: A Kantian Conception, was accepted for publication by Cambridge University Press in 2008 and has been available since then at her website as an open access e-book.
+Her two-volume study in Kantian metaethics, Rationality and the Structure of the Self, Volume I: The Humean Conception and Rationality and the Structure of the Self, Volume II: A Kantian Conception, was accepted for publication by Cambridge University Press in 2008 and since then has been available at her website as two open access e-books (second edition 2013).
 This study critically surveys the major moral theories of the late 20th century, develops a Kantian metaethical theory anchored in Kant’s Critique of Pure Reason, and integrates standard decision theory into classical predicate logic.
 It has been praised by anonymous peer reviewers as “groundbreaking,” “very powerful,” “original and important,” “brilliant,” “indispensable,” “a blockbuster,” and “a highly significant contribution.”

 Rationality and the Structure of the Self was the culmination of 34 years of work, parts of which were previously published in article form.
 One early article, “Two Conceptions of the Self” (1985) introduced Piper’s distinction between the Humean and the Kantian conceptions of the self, motivation and rationality.
 In Rationality and the Structure of the Self, she argues that the second half of the 20th century saw the development in Anglo-American analytic philosophy of a battle for supremacy between these two competing conceptions in ethics.
 Piper defines the Humean conception as consisting in the belief-desire model of motivation plus the utility-maximizing model of rationality; and the Kantian conception as modeling both motivation and rationality on the canons of deductive and inductive logic.
 The Kantian conception of the self thereby accords priority to freedom, autonomy and moral obligation over the satisfaction of desire and the maximization of utility.
 Piper claims that in this competition, both combatants have been handicapped by their own assumptions.
 In Rationality and the Structure of the Self she surveyed this historical development and proposes solutions to several of the still-unresolved problems it engendered.